National Insurance: Contribution rates

 Contribution rates are set for each tax year by the government.

-The general rates for the tax year 2022/23 between 6 November and 5 April are shown below.
+The general rates for the tax year 2025/26 between 6 April 2025 and 5 April 2026 are shown below.
 For those who qualify for the mariners rates, the employee rates are as shown below and the non-zero employer rates are 0.5% lower than those shown below.

 Class 2

-Class 2 contributions are fixed weekly amounts paid by the self-employed.
+Class 2 contributions are fixed weekly amounts paid by the self-employed until 5 April 2024.
 They are due regardless of trading profits or losses, but those with low earnings can apply for exemption from paying and those on high earnings with liability to either Class 1 or 4 can apply for deferment from paying.
 As of January 2020, self-employed National Insurance Contributions (NICs) will be categorised as Class 2 when profits are between £6,365 and £8,631.99 a year.
 If a self-employed worker earns £8,632 or more a year they will be categorised as Class 4.
 Class 2 contributions are charged at £3.00 per week and are usually paid by direct debit.
 While the amount is calculated to a weekly figure, they were typically paid monthly or quarterly until 2015.
 For future years, class 2 is collected as part of the tax self-assessment process.
 For the most part, unlike Class 1, they do not form part of a qualifying contribution record for contributions-based Jobseekers Allowance, but do count towards Employment and Support Allowance.